-Consideration of appointing two RAPs.
+Consideration of appointing two RAPs

 The Council notes that the Act allows for more than one body to be a RAP under particular circumstances (s153(1)), although the Act does not compel the Council to do so.
-The Council considered the possibility of registering BWFL in the event that BLCAC was also registered for the same area.
+The Council considered the possibility of registering BLCAC in the event that BWFL was also registered for the same area.

 BLCAC informed the Council that, in their view, BLCAC and BWFL worked effectively with each other and they do not envisage any conflicts arising from the appointment of both BWFL and BLCAC as RAPs for the same area.
-However, given the history of dispute between the two organisations, including the failure to recognise each other as Traditional Owners, there is doubt about the proper functioning of the Act if two RAPs were appointed.
+However, given the history of dispute between the two organisations, including their failure to recognise each other as Traditional Owners, there is doubt about the proper functioning of the Act if two RAPs were appointed.

+Furthermore, the Council was concerned in this case about appointing two organisations from the same Traditional Owner group.
 The Council expressed the view that appointing a single inclusive organisation as a RAP, rather than two non-inclusive organisations, would give best effect to Council's principle of aligning with native title arrangements.
 It was also of the view that, in the context of the existing dispute between the parties, appointing two RAPs was unlikely to resolve the conflict within the Traditional Owner group.